-Sections 40-17-325, 40-17-340, and 40-17-360 Code of Alabama 1975, as amended.
+Sections 40-17-325 through 4-17-326, 40-17-340, and 40-17-360, Code of Alabama 1975, as amended.

-Tax on the sale of aviation gasoline to licensed and non-licensed aviation fuel purchasers.
+Tax on the sale of aviation gasoline and jet fuel to licensed and non-licensed aviation fuel purchasers.

 Effective October 1, 2012, the tax rates are \$.095 per gallon on aviation gasoline and \$.035 per gallon on aviation jet fuel sold to licensed aviation fuel purchasers.
-Aviation gasoline sold to a non-licensed aviation fuel purchaser is taxed as diesel fuel.
+Aviation gasoline sold to a non-licensed aviation fuel purchaser is taxed as gasoline, and aviation jet fuel sold to a non-licensed aviation fuel purchaser is taxed as diesel fuel.
 Before October 1, 2012, the Commissioner of Revenue was authorized to adjust the rates to ensure that the net income derived from the aviation gasoline tax averaged \$600,000 per year.
 At that time, the rates were: (1) \$.03 per gallon of gasoline or other fuel used to propel aircraft powered by reciprocating engines and (2) \$.01 per gallon for any fuel used to propel aircraft powered by jet or turbine engines.
 Under the old law, the tax was adjusted September 1st of each year.
-(See LEGISLATIVE HISTORY, Acts 2011, No. 565).
+(See Legislative History, Acts 2011, No. 565).